-Long-term housing for adults with serious and persistent mental illness or Axis I diagnosis.
+Long-term, dormitory-style housing for adults with serious mental illness (SMI) or Axis I diagnosis.
 Residences staffed 24/7 with secure reception areas.
-On-site staff provides services including medication management, crisis intervention, activities for daily living, social and recreational opportunities.
-Meals and snacks provided in dining rooms as well as access to cooking facilities.
-Laundry rooms, computer /library rooms, TV lounges, and game rooms available.
+On-site staff provides services including medication self-administration assistance, crisis intervention, skills coaching to build activities for daily living, person-centered recovery opportunities, and social and recreational events.
+Meals and snacks are provided, if desired.
+Laundry rooms, TV lounges, and game rooms available.
 Consumers encouraged to further independent living skills and may transition to less supportive housing, but no limit exists for length of stay.
 Residents eligible for SSI Level II Benefits.
 SPOA required.
 Access through Centralized Intake Department (CID).

 Program links three homes to create a service complex.
 Provides all SRO services previously described and is located adjacent to a city bus stop.
-The backyard landscape was designed in conjunction with the SUNY College of Environmental Design and Forestry's Center for Design Research.
-This is an on-going collaborative project designed by consumers to add workable garden space, leisure space, and provide a fully usable green space.
+The backyard landscape was designed in conjunction with the SUNY College of Environmental Design and Forestry's Center for Design Research to add a workable garden and comfortable leisure space.
 Garden Design for CNY Services Group Residence.

 Constructed by CNYS, this residence offers all SRO services previously described.
 Residence located on a large lot with ample green space.

 Provides all SRO services previously described.
-Newer construction on a large corner lot.
+Located on a large corner lot.